 The second block deals with “Econometrics and quantitative methods for research” (by.
 H. Harari-Kermadec).
 It includes panel data, time series, sequence analysis…

-In the third block, students choose one from four special focuses (SF):
+In the third block, students choose one from two special focuses (SF):

-- SF3-A: “Intellectual property in medicines and biotechnologies” examines the economic and public policies related to intellectual property in the fields of health and biotechnology.
-The course on “Pharmaceutical patents, TRIPS and public health” (by B. Coriat) is dedicated to the study of the evolution and the role played by pharmaceutical patents as regards public health issues, especially in developing countries.
+- SF2-A: “Intellectual property in medicines and biotechnologies” examines the economic and public policies related to intellectual property in the fields of health and biotechnology.
+The course on “Pharmaceutical patents, TRIPS and public health” (by N. Coutinet) is dedicated to the study of the evolution and the role played by pharmaceutical patents as regards public health issues, especially in developing countries.
 It includes a presentation of the pharmaceutical sector, patenting strategies in this industry.
 The origins and impacts of TRIPS agreements, especially on developing countries patent laws, are addressed and illustrated, in particular regarding the treatment of pandemics.
-The students have to choose a second course: either (i) “Exclusivity, public domain and Intellectual commons” (by F. Orsi and D. Meshaka) which deals with the question of the strengthening of IP as one of major phenomenon of the globalisation, analyses the debate and controversy about the consequences on the production and the access to knowledge and proposes a detailed analysis of the concepts of public domain and intellectual commons as alternatives to exclusive property, or (ii) “Environment, seeds and biodiversity” (by H. Tordjman).
+“Environment, seeds and biodiversity” (by H. Tordjman).

 The fifth block is includes a group of seminars (“joint seminars”) for all the students aimed at creating a common culture on economic policies interdependencies.